 If you can connect with a college student, that’s great, because sometimes they can do before school care before their schooling starts, and then after school care after their classes are done.
 College students are great for this type of work just because it tends to fit well with their schedule.

 One thing that’s important to remember is that a lot of college students now don’t know their exact schedule until a little bit later in the summer.
-So if you have started your search early and you’re not getting a lot of interest in the position, don’t panic, just remember there are a lot of those college students who’re waiting to understand their schedule is before they commit to another family.
+So if you have started your search early and you’re not getting a lot of interest in the position, don’t panic, just remember there are a lot of those college students who’re waiting to understand their schedule before they commit to another family.
 So don’t panic, stay calm, just start early if you can.

 You’re also going to want to find somebody who is in close enough proximity to your location where it makes sense for them to come and just do a couple of hours of care in the morning or a couple of hours of care in the afternoon.